Ernst-Alfred Thalmann: Football

-Basel did not compete in the second edition of the official Swiss championship 1899–1900, but the did in the 1900–01 Swiss Serie A. Thalmann scored his first league goal for his club in the away game on 4 November 1900.
-In fact he scored two goals as Basel won 4–0 against local rivals Old Boys.
+Basel did not compete in the second edition of the official Swiss championship 1899–1900, but did in the 1900–01 Swiss Serie A. Thalmann scored his first league goal for his club in the away game on 4 November 1900.
+In fact, he scored two goals as Basel won 4–0 against local rivals Old Boys.
 Despite this good start to the new season, for the team the 1900–01 season was a bad season, they ended the group stage in fifth position.
-In this season Thalmann played in all ten of the club's ten league matches.
+In this season, Thalmann played in all ten of the club's ten league matches.
 A curiosity in this season was the away game on 3 March 1901.
 This was an away game against Grasshopper Club and it ended in a 3–13 defeat.
 The reasons for this high defeat can be explained with the fact that one of the players missed the train and that the team played with a number of players from their reserve team.
 Nevertheless, to date this remains the team's highest and biggest defeat in the club's history.

-Due to his studies at the university and then due to his personal profession, during the following seasons Thalmann was unable to play regularly, only periodically.
+Due to his studies at the university and then due to his personal profession, during the following seasons, Thalmann was unable to play regularly, only periodically.
 This changed during their 1906–07 season and he again played frequently.
 As it came to the last group game of the season, at home against the Old Boys, Basel were leading the table two points ahead of their opponents.
 However, in this last match despite a two-goal lead, the goals being scored by Dr. Siegfried Pfeiffer and Max Senn, their local rivals turned the game and won three goals to two.
 Subsequently, it came to a play-off to see who would advance to the finals.
 The play-off match was interrupted in the 50th minute due to a storm and following the restart it ended in a 1–1 draw.
 Thus, it required a reply one week later and this was also drawn 1–1.
 They played 2x 10 minutes extra time, but neither team scored.
 Therefore, both teams agreed to play a further 15 minutes, but again neither team scored.
-Another week later it then came to a second replay which Basel decided quite clearly with 4–1 for themselves.
+Another week later, it then came to a second replay which Basel decided quite clearly with 4–1 for themselves.
 Basel advanced to the finals for the first time in their history.
 The final was played as a round robin tournament.
 In the first match they were beaten 1–5 by west group winners Servette and in the second 2–3 by Young Fellows Zürich.
 Thalmann netted the only goal against Servette.
 Servette won the deciding match and became Swiss champions for the first time in their club's history.